 From the results shown in Fig. \ref{fig:ggn_bar}, we have several observations.
 First, the prediction based on the GGN framework far outperforms random guessing, which indicates the feasibility of our model for mining the hidden relationships among agents with game behaviors.
 Second, comparing with Slashdot1 and Epinions1, Slashdot2 and Epinions2 are sparser, and the average accuracies of Slashdot2 and Epinions2 are higher than those of Slashdot1 and Epinions1 respectively.
 This is because, in the team game, the complexity of strategies taken by users is related to the complexity of their relationships, a sparser network means that users' strategies are easier to understand, which is compatible with our results.

-We also conduct experiments on team game with different $c$ values by different $k$th-order exponential kernels.
+To observe the results in different settings of team game, we also conduct experiments on team games with different $c$ values by different $k$th-order exponential kernels.
 The results are shown in Fig. \ref{fig:ggn_02} and Fig. \ref{fig:ggn_03}, where predictive percentage is the proportion of non-zero values in the predicted edges.
-From the results, we find that $k = 2$ is a good trade-off point with relatively high average accuracy and prediction percentage in most cases.
+From the results, we find that $k = 2$ is a good trade-off point with relatively high average accuracy and predictive percentage in most cases.
 Besides, according to the predictive percentages, we find that only a relatively small percentage of relationships could be predicted in a game process.
-This is because only a small part of relationships is reflected in a single game, and it is still very valuable to infer these relationships to understand this part of agents.
-In conclusion, the results demonstrate the feasibility of our GGN framework on mining relationships between agents with game behaviors.
+This is because only a small part of relationships is reflected in a single game, but it is still very valuable to infer these relationships to understand this part of agents.
+In conclusion, the results demonstrate the feasibility of our GGN framework on revealing relationships between agents with game behaviors.